krnak/ztrezor/doc/implementation.md

 ## Efficiency and memory analysis

 #### Field and Pallas
 Orchard uses arithmetics in 255-bit finite fiald Fp.
-Maximally efficient implementation of Fp
+Crate `pasta_curves` contains very efficient `no_std`-compatible implementation of Fp and of Pallas elliptic curve.
+Crate uses standard speed-up techniques like Montgomery reductions and projective coordinates.

+Squaring in Fp is optimized by large pre-computed tables.
+Crate also contains a (`no_std` compatible) table-less squaring implemented via Tonelli–Shanks' square-root algorithm[[1](https://eprint.iacr.org/2012/685.pdf)] for `p mod 16 = 1`.
+Squaring is necessary for hashing to the curve.

+Hashing to the Pallas is realized by simplified version of SWU algoritm.
+Since `a = 0` for Pallas, algoritm first hashes a messages to the different curve and the maps the point to the Pallas by curve isogeny.

+Hashing requires: TODO
+Isogeny computation requires: TODO

+#### ZIP-32
+#### Address generation
+#### Shielding

 ## Shortened shielding flow